djeanner/NMReDATA/tools/Generate_NMR_record_from_Mnova_files/Mnova_script_to_generate_of_nmredata_file/readme.txt

 1) open a document with some assignement
 2) use the menu "Scripts/Reports/Assignments..."
 It will create the nmredata.sdf files in your home directory and close the document (as version Nov.
-2nd 2017)
+2nd 2017) This program was used to generate the NMR records in the example folder.